Handling Context Compaction

 A drop-in for AGENTS.md or CLAUDE.md

-Below is the discipline in the form most agents can follow directly.
-Drop it into your repo's AGENTS.md, CLAUDE.md, or whichever file your harness loads at session start.
-Reference it from any skill or workflow that edits files.
+The discipline in the form most agents can follow directly.
+Drop it into your repo's agent instructions and reference it from any skill that edits files.

 ## Completion Discipline

 After any file edit, completion is not done until a fresh pass is run from repository state, not conversation memory.
-If context limits prevent that pass, report an incomplete handoff instead of a completed task.
+If context limits prevent the pass, report an incomplete handoff instead.

-- Start the completion pass with `git status --short` and `git diff --name-only` to recover the actual touched-file set.
+- Start with `git status --short` and `git diff --name-only` to recover the touched-file set.

 - Review the actual diff before final response.

-- Re-read every touched file and the nearby call sites, tests, docs, or resources that make the change correct.
+- Re-read every touched file and the nearby call sites, tests, docs, or resources.

-- Run the repo completion-check script when present.
-It is a mechanical guardrail, not a substitute for semantic review.
+- Run the completion-check script when present.
+Mechanical guardrail, not a substitute for semantic review.

-- Fix issues found during the completion pass before final response.
+- Fix issues during the pass, not after.

-- If verification is skipped or blocked, say exactly why and name the residual risk.
+- If verification is skipped, say why and name the residual risk.

-- Final response must state files changed, checks run, and remaining risk.
+- Final response states files changed, checks run, remaining risk.
 Do not claim completion from implementation alone.

-If context is tight, scale the completion pass down but do not skip it.
+If context is tight, scale the pass down — do not skip it.

-- Prioritize review in this order: money/payment state, auth/privacy, production/deploy risk, data correctness, runtime state, user-facing UX, docs/tests.
+- Priority order: money/payment state, auth/privacy, deploy risk, data correctness, runtime state, user-facing UX, docs/tests.

-- Re-read only the highest-risk touched files and the closest call sites when there is not room for all of them.
+- Re-read only the highest-risk touched files and their closest call sites.

-- Run at least one narrow verification command when feasible.
+- Run at least one narrow verification command.

-- If there is not enough context to inspect the diff and verify meaningfully, stop and say the completion pass is incomplete.
-Name the files changed, what was checked, what remains unchecked, and the next verification command to run.
+- If even that does not fit, stop and report an incomplete handoff.
+Name files changed, what was checked, what remains unchecked, and the next command to run.

 Agents cannot rely on conversation memory after long work, compaction, or interruption.

-- After compaction, resume, interruption, or a long-running session, restart Completion Discipline from disk.
+- After compaction, resume, or a long-running session, restart Completion Discipline from disk.

-- Treat loaded skill bodies as non-durable across compaction.
-Re-open the body of each relevant skill before continuing work that matches it; the visible skill list alone is not enough.
+- Treat loaded skill bodies as non-durable.
+Re-open the body of each relevant skill; the visible list is not enough.

-- Re-read only the relevant skills and source-of-truth docs.
-Do not bulk-load unrelated skills after reset.
+- Re-read only relevant skills and source-of-truth docs.
+No bulk-loading.

-- Treat prior approvals as non-durable unless the exact approval is visible in the active context.
-Re-ask before production deletion, deploys, publishing, pushing, committing, or other irreversible or external actions.
+- Treat prior approvals as expired unless the exact approval is visible in active context.

 - Do not assume the compaction summary captured all important implementation details.

-- If the agent cannot inspect the diff meaningfully after context loss, report an incomplete handoff instead of completion.
+- If the diff cannot be inspected meaningfully after context loss, report an incomplete handoff.

-Adapt the surfaces to your stack — replace the generic high-risk list with the ones that matter in your codebase (Stripe webhooks, Kubernetes rollouts, schema migrations, regulated data), and point the skill body reference at whatever format your harness uses.
+Adapt the surfaces to your stack — Stripe webhooks, Kubernetes rollouts, schema migrations, regulated data — and point the skill reference at whatever your harness uses.